SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_page_config.md

    1. Make sure the sidebar is fully expanded.
 In case it is collapsed, you can expand it with the hamburger button at the top.

-   1. Hover over the page name until a crossed-out eye icon is displayed and click the icon.
+   1. Prior to DataMiner 10.3.6/10.4.0, hover over the page name until a crossed-out eye icon is displayed and click the icon.
+From DataMiner 10.3.6/10.4.0 onwards, click the ellipsis button next to the page name, and select *Hide from sidebar*.

    When a page is hidden in an app, its icon is grayed out in the sidebar in edit mode.
 To show the page again, follow the same steps as detailed above.
-Instead of a crossed-out eye icon, you will need to click a full eye icon.
+Prior to DataMiner 10.3.6/10.4.0, instead of a crossed-out eye icon, you will need to click a full eye icon.
+From DataMiner 10.3.6/10.4.0 onwards, instead of *Hide from sidebar*, select *Show in sidebar*.

 > [!NOTE]
 >
-> - To delete a page, click the garbage can icon next to the page name in the pane on the left, and then click the confirmation icon.
+> - Prior to DataMiner 10.3.6/10.4.0, to delete a page, click the garbage can icon next to the page name in the pane on the left, and then click the confirmation icon.
+From DataMiner 10.3.6/10.4.0 onwards, to delete a page, click the ellipsis button next to the page name in the pane on the left, select *Delete*, and click the confirmation icon.
-> - From DataMiner 10.3.6/10.4.0 onwards, to duplicate a page, click the duplicate icon next to the page name in the pane on the left.
+> - From DataMiner 10.3.6/10.4.0 onwards, to duplicate a page, click the ellipsis button next to the page name in the pane on the left, and select *Duplicate*.